How much do you know about DOMS?

 In most cases DOMS gradually subside and have no lasting effects, resolving within 1 – 3 days.

-Our friendly team of osteopaths and sports massage therapists offer treatments 6-days a week, including evening and weekend appointments.
+Our friendly & experienced team of osteopaths and sports massage therapists offer treatments 6-days a week, including evening and weekend appointments.
 Book online today if you are struggling with DOMS!